nvpham12/Amazon-Big-Data-Customer-Segmentation/README.md

 # Executive Summary
 ## Insights
-- Some customer segments appear inconsistently placed within clusters (e.g., Champions grouped with One-Time Big Spenders, or Lost customers under New Customers), suggesting imperfect alignment between RFM segmentation and K-Means clustering.
+- Some customer segments appear to be incorrectly placed within clusters (e.g., Champions grouped with One-Time Big Spenders, or Lost customers under New Customers), suggesting imperfect alignment between RFM segmentation and K-Means clustering.
-- These inconsistencies may indicate that the chosen number of clusters (k=4) is insufficient or that K-Means is not capturing the underlying structure well.
+- Considering the K-Means Clustering has a poor Silhouette Score, it may be making poor predictions and causing the irregularities.
+These inconsistencies may indicate that the chosen number of clusters (k=4) is insufficient or that the K-Means algorithm is not capturing the underlying structure of the data.
-- A large portion of customers fall under churn-related segments (e.g., About to Sleep, Hibernating, Lost), highlighting opportunities for re-engagement and retention strategies.
+- Most of Amazon's customers fall under churn-related segments (e.g., About to Sleep, Hibernating, Lost), highlighting opportunities for targeted re-engagement and retention strategies.

-## Recommendations for K-Means Cluster Segments
+## Recommendations
-- New customers should also be targeted with a month of free Amazon Prime if they don't have a subscription already.
+- Those in the **New Customers** cluster or in the **About to Sleep**, **Needs Attention**, **At Risk**, and **Can't Lose Them** segments should also be targeted with an offer of 1 month free/trial Amazon Prime if they don't have a subscription already and discounted items.
+This could be done by showing discounted products in their product recommendations (on the front page) or sending an email or message offering a month of free Amazon Prime.
-- Generally, marketing campaigns are launched to find New Customers and to try and reach out to Churned Customers to try and rekindle interest and get them to return.
+- Marketing campaigns should be launched to find **New Customers** and to reach out to **Churned Customers** in an attempt to rekindle interest.
+- Consider implementing a loyalty program providing points based on per dollar spending that can be exchanged for rewards could be implemented.
+This would reward **Loyal Customers**, potentially retain **New Customers**, and incentivize more customer spending.
-- Amazon could try launching an enhanced cash back program for Loyal Customers.
+- Consider implementing an enhanced cash back program for Loyal Customers.
 Currently, Amazon offers cashback only to customers who make purchases using an Amazon Chase Visa.
-Amazon could try rolling out a cashback program to users without the Amazon credit card at lower rates such as 1% for all customers or 2% for customers with Prime.
+Amazon should consider rolling out a cashback program to users without the Amazon credit card at lower rates such as 1% for all customers or 2% for customers with Prime.
 To prevent abuse, the cashback could be given to customers after the return periods for the item closes.
-Amazon could also try setting different cashback rates according to spending levels.
-One reference for this is Hilton's Honors Program which sets account levels of Member, Silver, Gold, and Diamond based on number of nights or stays.
+Amazon could also try setting different cashback rates according to spending levels such as Bronze, Silver, Gold, and Diamond tiers.
-- Amazon could also try implementing a loyalty program providing points based on per dollar spending that can be exchanged for rewards.
-This would make Loyal Customers happy and could be attractive to New Customers.

-## Recommendations for RFM Segments
-- Customers who are in the About to Sleep, Needs Attention, At Risk, and Can't Lose Them segments should be targeted with discounts and promotions.
-These could be showing discounted products in their product recommendations (on the front page) or Amazon could offer these customers a month of free Amazon Prime through a message or email.
-- Promising customers should also be targeted with a month of free Amazon Prime if they don't have a subscription already.
-- Generally, marketing campaigns are launched to find New Customers and to try and reach out to Hibernating and Lost customers to try and rekindle interest and get them to return.
-- For Champions, Loyal Customers, and Potential Loyalists Amazon could benefit from enhanced cash back programs.
-- Amazon could also try implementing a loyalty program providing points based on per dollar spending that can be exchanged for rewards.
-This would make Champions and Loyal Customers happy and could be attractive to New Customers or Potential Loyalists.

 ## Next Steps
 - Test additional cluster values (e.g., k=6–10) to evaluate whether deeper segmentation yields more interpretable or actionable groupings.